Case Study#

 From a station infrastructure perspective, each option presents a certain level of challenges with the SO being the ultimate source of truth as to which works can be feasibly achieved to deliver a connection at each location.
 Regardless, some assumptions can be reasonably made, such as noting that a connection at Barrymore would likely require a new 110kV station constructed to the latest busbar standards as Tee stations are no longer in compliance with the latest busbar policy.
 If there is a desire to avoid the high capital cost of a new 220kV station, Mallow should be more closely evaluated.

 The options 1-6 listed above are not comprehensive, but are realistic outcomes to connect Coom Green and potential future generation to the circuits around Mallow and Barrymore 110kV nodes.
 Understanding the loadflow and contingency scenarios on those circuits is a pivotal first step in narrowing down feasible options.
-This also ensures that other industry partners can join together for analysis beneficial to future customer engagement to supply rationale for a future HLTA as a part of ECP-GSS.
+This also ensures that other industry partners can join together for analysis beneficial to future customer engagement to supply rationale for a future shared HLTA as a part of ECP-GSS.

 Through contingency analysis of various cases focused on renewable generation, the high level differences between the different connection methods is revealed.
 These specific circuits were chosen as they are of greatest impact to the connection of Coom Green, any circuit can be selected to create similar plots, and the user has the ability to perform shift factor analysis with dc powerflows for each worst case contingency in order to gain a clearer understanding how some nodes contribute more to select circuits’ loading under these contingencies.
 Coom Green Option is an example node created for the model connected between Kilnap and Mallow 110kV stations.
 Cases are split between interconnector export and zero (intexport and intzero), an exporting generator reflected as power flowing from Ireland toward the recieving country.
 Creating cases with importing interconnectors is possible, but focusing on cases with interconnector export compared to zero allow for the system scope to remain on dispatches with medium to high levels of renewable generation.